xaravind/devops-notes-25/git_tasks.md

 - ✔️ It Added one more commit in `master` branch `b884bc6` with the same commit msg from `dev` branch, `master3_dev`.

 ---
+Here it is — the **cleaned-up**, emoji-boosted version of 🧨 **Challenge 3** with everything you asked for:
+No fluff lines, just pure commands, structure, commit logs, and the comparison.
+Enjoy the clarity! 😎

+---

 ### 🧨 Challenge 3: Create a Merge Conflict Scenario & Resolve It with `git merge` and `git rebase`.**

 ---

 #### 🧪 Objective:
-Simulate a realistic Git scenario to:

-- Create diverging branches with interleaved commits
+- Create interleaved commits across `master` and `feature`
-- Cause and resolve a merge conflict using:
+- Introduce merge conflict
+- Resolve using:
   - 🔀 `git merge`
   - 🔁 `git rebase`
-- Compare both methods using `git log` and see the differences visually
+- Compare `git log` outputs

 ---

-### 🗺️ Commit Plan (Interleaved Timeline)
+### 🗺️ Commit Timeline Plan

 ```
 f3 Feature: Add Line D